navarayuk/DocBlocks/CodeSnipets/FixGhostBlocks.md

-MCreator does not seem to handle ghost blocks versy well to fix this we had to include
+MCreator does not seem to handle ghost blocks very well to fix this we had to include

 ```JAVA